scalameta/metals/architecture.md

 DebugProvider sets up the communication between the debug server process started by the build server and the client.
 This communication is handled in [DebugProxy.scala](https://github.com/scalameta/metals/blob/main/metals/src/main/scala/scala/meta/internal/metals/debug/DebugProxy.scala) which translates some of the messages in order to enrich them with the information from Metals itself.

 You can find more information about DAP [here](https://github.com/scalacenter/bloop/blob/main/docs/debug-adapter.md)

+## MtagsIndexer

+MtagsIndexers are the approximate SemanticDB's `TextDocument` generator based on syntax information.
+They are useful when we're interested in symbol name and their locations, and not interested in further information such as their types and document's synthetics.

+We use mtags-generated SemanticDB instead of compiler-generated SemanticDB because sometimes we want to rely on symbol index even when the compiler cannot generate SemanticDB: 3rd-party dependencies, not-compilable code, or compilable but not yet compiled code.

+One of the endpoint is `scala.meta.internal.mtags.Mtags` that dispatches to several `MtagsIndexer` implementations.

+- `ScalaMtags` parses the given Scala file using scalameta's parser.
+  - To see which symbols ScalaMtags extract, the unit tests (`MtagsSuite.scala` and `tests/unit/src/test/resources/mtags`) is a good resource.
+- `ScalaToplevelMtags` **tokenizes** the given Scala file using scalameta, and parse it on Metals side.
+  - We skip extracting nested symbols (such as functions and members defined in toplevel class, trait, and object).
+We can skip nested symbols because we're not interested in the nested symbols when doing symbol search.
+  - The unit test (`ScalaToplevelSuite.scala`) is a good resource to see which symbols it extracts.
+- `JavaMtags` parses the given Java file using `qdox`.